...then everything else.

 BRV creates active, clean, safe, and densely-used public spaces that are financially self-sustaining.
 The following principles guide our work:

-- We think about people and park programming first, and advise on complementary public space design later.
+We think about park programming first, and advise on complementary public space design later.
 Activities, comfort, and safety create places where people want to be.
 Structures and surfaces don't.

 Public-private partnerships, governments, private property owners, and non-profits can all create great public spaces.
 There is is no single correct park management strategy, and we work with all types of clients.